 Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001.
+[4]-3-4-007-002.
+[4]-3-4-007-003. and [4]-3-4-007-006

 It [Nāwiliwili] was a small town at the time.
 I remember that valley, it's not on these maps [pointing to maps].
 The mill is over here and the valley comes around here and goes toward Kalapaki.
 Down in that valley where we used to live, there were taro patches.
 Now it's all pastures and grassland but before, they used to be taro patches.
 Someone is still planting taro there.
 There's still some taro patches down here.
-In Nimulaul, there's taro way in the back.
-I remember when we wanted lit'au [young taro tops, especially as baked in coconut cream and chicken or octopus] leaves or taro, we'd go down there.
+In Niumalu, there's taro way in the back.
+I remember when we wanted lū'au [young taro tops, especially as baked in coconut cream and chicken or octopus] leaves or taro, we'd go down there.
 There's only one family I knew who had taro but they got old and didn't continue it.
-I think the landowner down there was Kamoa Estates.
-They sold some parels but they leased out the land for cattle.
-The Andrades, from Kalahoo, used to have cattle down there.
+I think the landowner down there was Kanoa Estates.
+They sold some parcels but they leased out the land for cattle.
+The Andrades, from Kalaheo, used to have cattle down there.
 This was around the sixties to mid-seventies.
 After that, the place just went to grass.

-He recalls the sugar cane industry as a child and of a railway that brought sugar antations to a mill in Nāwiliwili.
-By the seventies, Mr. Chun remembers that trucks
+He recalls the sugar cane industry as a child and of a railway that brought sugar from the plantations to a mill in Nāwiliwili.
+By the seventies, Mr. Chun remembers that trucks replaced the rail system.